-President Donald Trump's recently released fiscal year 2018 budget request proposes devastating cuts to nondefense discretionary programs.
+President Donald Trump recently released the first part of his fiscal year 2018 budget request which proposes devastating cuts to nondefense discretionary programs.
 The budget calls for cutting $15.1 billion from the Department of Health and Human Services and $26 billion from the Environmental Protection Agency.
-Congress still needs to finalize spending bills for FY 2017, and begin their work on FY 2018.
-The spending decisions that Congress makes will impact public health agencies including
+In addition, the president is asking Congress to trim nearly $18 billion from current year nondefense discretionary spending.
+The spending decisions that Congress makes for both FY 2017 and FY 2018 will determine whether public health agencies including

 the Centers for Disease Control and Prevention, the Health Resources and